(c) Stained Glass Museum

 Combine the technique of glass painting with leading to create your own unique piece of glass.

-At this workshop you’ll work with an expert tutor who will guide you through the process of designing and painting your own glass panel using enamel glass paint, and forming a bigger artwork pieced together using lead.
+At this workshop you’ll work with expert tutor Will Burrows.
+He will guide you through the process of designing and painting your own glass panel using enamel glass paint, and forming a bigger artwork pieced together using lead.

-Day One - the Glass Painting workshop (at The Stained Glass Museum in Ely Cathedral):
+Day One - Glass Painting (at Powcher's Hall in the grounds of Ely Cathedral):

 Lunch: There will be an hour’s break for lunch.
 Ely benefits from many nearby cafes and sandwich shops or you can bring a packed lunch.